 The burial information in the Riverside Cemetery book lists “Mrs. L. Hanson” as her closest relative/friend.

-The plots in this section of the cemetery were sold individually and the burials are chronological – except for the plots next to Integer Helene.
+There is another intriguing possibility.
+The plots in this section of the cemetery are chronological – except for the plot next to Integer Helene.
 She was buried in 1929.
-The plot next to her has two burials that share a single head stone:
+The plot next to her (grave 2, row 91) has two burials that share a single head stone:

 • Ragnvold Hanson (b.
 1880, d.
 1937)